Star Trek: Nemesis: Plot

-On Romulus, members of the Romulan Senate debate terms of peace and alliance from the Reman rebel leader Shinzon.
+On Romulus, members of the Romulan Senate debate terms of peace and alliance with the Reman rebel leader Shinzon.
 The Remans are a slave race of the Romulan Empire from the neighboring planet Remus, used as miners and cannon fodder.
-While a faction of the military supports Shinzon, the Praetor and Senate are opposed to an alliance.
+While a faction of the military supports Shinzon, the Praetor and Senate oppose an alliance.
 After rejecting the motion, the Praetor and senators are disintegrated by a device left in the room.

-Meanwhile, the crew of the Starship Enterprise prepare to bid farewell to newly-married officers William Riker and Deanna Troi.
+Meanwhile, on Earth, the crew of the starship Enterprise prepare to bid farewell to newly married officers William Riker and Deanna Troi.
 The android officer Data serenades the couple with a rendition of "Blue Skies" at a reception.
-En route to the ceremony, they discover an energy reading on the planet Kolarus III near the Romulan Neutral Zone.
+En route to a second ceremony on Troi's homeworld, they discover an energy reading on the planet Kolarus III near the Romulan Neutral Zone.
 Captain Jean-Luc Picard, security officer Worf, and Data land on the planet and discover the remnants of an android resembling Data, named B-4.
-The trio are attacked by the native population, and leave the planet with B-4, which they deduce to be an earlier Soong type Android.
+The trio is attacked by the native population and leaves the planet with B-4, which they deduce to be an earlier prototype built by Data's creator.

 Enterprise is ordered on a diplomatic mission to Romulus, where Shinzon has taken over the Empire and professes a desire for peace with the Federation.
 On arrival, they learn Shinzon is a clone of Picard, secretly created by the Romulans to plant a high-ranking spy into the Federation.
 The project was abandoned when Shinzon was still a child, and he was left on Remus to die as a slave.
-After many years, Shinzon became a leader of the Remans, and constructed a heavily armed flagship, Scimitar.
-The Enterprise crew discover that Scimitar is producing low levels of deadly thalaron radiation, the same radiation used to wipe out the Romulan Senate.
+After many years, Shinzon became the leader of the Remans and constructed a heavily armed flagship, Scimitar.
+The Enterprise crew discovers that Scimitar produces low levels of deadly thalaron radiation, the same radiation used to wipe out the Romulan Senate.
 There are also unexpected attempts to communicate with the Enterprise computers, and Shinzon invades Troi's mind through the telepathy of his Reman viceroy.